Why Catholics Must Have Bible A.D.D Part 2―Miracles of Elisha and Jesus

 Today’s topic will consider how the prophet Elisha foreshadowed Jesus Christ.
 This will be demonstrated via biblical typology.
-Catholic Bible 101 defines typology in this manner, “Biblical typology is when a person or an event in the Old Testament foreshadows a person or an event in the New Testament.
+Catholic Answers defines typology in this manner, “Biblical typology is when a person or an event in the Old Testament foreshadows a person or an event in the New Testament.
 I will outline three ways that Elisha foreshadows Jesus.

 Miracle of Multiplication of Food